raspberrypilearning/grow-a-dragonfly/en/step_2.md

 --- task ---

-Select the end of the sound using your mouse or finger:
+Select the end of the sound using your mouse or finger.

+Click 'Copy to New' to make a new sound with just the selected part:

 ![](images/crank-copy-end.png)

-Click 'Copy to New' to make a new sound with just the selected part.

 --- /task ---

 --- task ---

-Rename your new sound from 'Crank2'to 'Wings'.
+Rename your new sound from 'Crank2' to 'Wings'.

 ![](images/crank-wings-sound.png)